 Catkin litter is a Springtime staple in North Texas.
 After finishing my painting "Catkin Time - Birch", I still wanted to experiment with the dried fallen tree flowers.
 This time I took my Fabriano Artistico watercolor paper outside on a large tray, arranged the catkins as a halo around the central painting area and held them in place with pebbles.
-I poured greens and browns around the catkins and sprayed the center to keep it light.
+I poured greens and browns around the catkins and sprayed the center with water to keep it light.
 I also had to put a stone under the center of the paper to keep the liquid watercolor from washing onto it.
 Then I left it in the sun to dry, only coming back to add color or to spray the center.
 Several hours later, I removed the plant debris and began painting a gnarled red oak like those lining the streets in my neighborhood.
 This painting stands as an homage to the beauty and strength of the noble oak tree.